 Abusing substances takes a toll on the body, and increased inflammation is just one example.
 When you stop using drugs and alcohol, you can start the healing process.
 However, chronic inflammation won’t just go away on its own.
 You must actively work at improving your health and wellness by following the strategies above.
 By doing so, you can recover from your addiction and also lead a healthy lifestyle that supports long term sobriety.

-To heal your mind, body and spirit, call Continuum Recovery Center today.
+To heal your mind, body, and spirit, call Continuum Recovery Center today.
 Your call is confidential.
-We’re here to help you.
+Our IOP in phoenix is designed to help you or your loved one.
 You deserve to feel good.